 Begin your journey to a healthy heart—know and manage

-Boston Heart’s approach to heart disease risk assessment and treatment is different than any other laboratory.
+Boston Heart’s approach to heart disease risk stratification and treatment optimization is different than any other laboratory.

-We’ve developed a unique set of specialized blood tests broken into four categories—lipids, inflammation, metabolics, genetics—that help you better understand your individual risk for heart disease.
-Within these four categories we have five tests exclusive to Boston Heart designed to uncover specific and important information about your heart health — Boston Heart HDL Map®, Boston Heart Cholesterol Balance®, Boston Heart Prediabetes Assessment™, Boston Heart Statin Induced Myopathy (SLCO1B1) Genotype, and Boston Heart Fatty Acid Balance™.
+We’ve developed a unique set of specialized blood tests broken into four categories—lipids, inflammation, metabolics, genetics—that help you better understand your heart disease or risk of disease.
+Within these four categories we have five tests exclusive to Boston Heart designed to uncover specific and important information about your heart health — Boston Heart HDL Map®, Boston Heart Cholesterol Balance®, Boston Heart Prediabetes Assessment®, Boston Heart Statin Induced Myopathy (SLCO1B1) Genotype, and Boston Heart Fatty Acid Balance™.

-These special tests help you and your healthcare provider better understand your individual risk factors and target the therapy and lifestyle changes that will help you prevent, manage or reverse heart disease.
+These special tests help you and your healthcare provider better understand your heart health, best medication options, and overall disease risk factors.
+With these diagnostic insights, your provider can create a targeted therapy and lifestyle plan that will best help you achieve your heart health goals.

-The Boston Heart Lifestyle Program combines your blood test results and personal preferences for food and exercise to create a fully customized nutrition plan just for you.
+The Boston Heart Lifestyle Program combines your blood test results and personal preferences for food and exercise to create a fully customized nutrition and activity plan just for you.

 Scientific advancements have revealed that HDL is comprised of many different subpopulations.
 Where standard HDL tests measure the total amount of HDL in your blood, the Boston Heart HDL Map measures the five most significant subpopulations in HDL that are directly associated with heart disease.
 These particles range in size from very small to large.
 The amount that you have of each of these HDL subpopulations and their degree of movement during our analysis provides an indication of increased risk of disease.

 Even if your standard lipid panel, including HDL, is normal, you may still be at risk.
-The Boston Heart HDL Map test can identify this risk and enable appropriate treatment based on our analysis and recommendations.
+The Boston Heart HDL Map test can identify this risk and enable appropriate treatment based on our analysis and clinical considerations.